latouchek/terraform-osp-postdeploy/README.md

 # terraform-osp-postdeploy
-A set of Ansible and Terraform scripts to manage a freshly installed openstack
+A set of Ansible Terraform scripts to manage a freshly installed openstack